 This counselling is also relational counselling.
 Meaning that our relationship within the counselling is very important and essential for the development of the issues that bring you into counselling.

 Hopefully learning how to relate in this new way will help with some reparation of the difficulties that bring you into counselling.

 I believe as Carl Rogers suggests that the counsellor should have unconditional positive regard for his client, be authentic and empathic.
 I also agree with Bowlby when he suggests that we develop relationships from early on in our lives and that these determine how we relate later on in our lives too.

 When people start counselling it is very frequent because of feeling anxiety or depression, so CBT strategies are very helpful to understand how our thoughts, feelings and behaviours all link together.

 When working with traumatised people, I believe it is important to feel safe first in yourself and in your environment.
 I use CBT strategies for that and grounding techniques.
 It is also important to make a narrative of the trauma and to be able to mourn for what could have been.
 Eventually, it is important to look into the future and create a new reality past that trauma.
 In summary that is how I work with Herman’s three-stage trauma model proposes.

 My first session

 In my first session, we discuss the reasons that have brought you to counselling, what a contract with me would look like, the importance of confidentiality and risk management.
-This session always happens on zoom first and it takes 30 minutes and it is not charged.

 What I can help with